mzm0152/starter-academic/content/home/research.md

 #### Working Papers

-"Effect of anti-open grazing law in Ekiti state, Nigeria," 2021, Abdullah Mashrur
+"Effect of anti-open grazing law in Ekiti state, Nigeria," 2021, Abdullah Mashrur<br>
 {{< staticref "Mashrur_CV.pdf" "newtab" >}}PDF{{< /staticref >}}

 "Returns to graduating from elite universities and statistical discrimination: in the context of Economics PhD